mcanela-iese/DataScience/1. What is data science?/README.md

 ### A/B types

 In a survey at Quora, Michael Hochster made a distinction which has made fortune.
-Hochster distinguished between two types of data scientists:
+He distinguished between two types of data scientists:

 * **Type A** (analyst): focused on static data analysis.
 Essentially a statistician with coding skills.
 Similar to a statistician, but knows the practical details of working with data not taught in the statistics curriculum: data cleaning, methods for large data sets, visualization, domain knowledge, writing about data, and so on.
 Task example: business intelligence.